In the days after Jose Mourinho's sacking, there were some fascinating insights into the mood in the Manchester United dressing room.

 Pogba was stripped of the vice-captaincy, while Mourinho publicly criticised Luke Shaw, Anthony Martial, and Marcus Rashford during his two-and-a-half years at the club.

 It was sudden, too.
-Ole Gunnar Solskjaer's arrival has papered over the cracks, but the fact remains that the Red Devils sacked their manager without a permanent appointment on the cards.
+Ole Gunnar Solskjaer's arrival has been somewhat of a revelation but the fact remains that the Red Devils sacked their manager without a permanent appointment on the cards.

 United players spoke to Woodward